neo-project/docs/en-us/sc/white-paper.md

 NEO Smart Contracts can obtain complete block data for the NEO blockchain, including complete blocks and transactions, and each of their fields, at runtime, through the system functions provided by the interoperable service.
 Specifically, you can query these data:

-(1) Height of the blockchain；
+ * Height of the blockchain

-(2) Block head, current block；
+ * Block head, current block

-(3) Transactions；
+ * Transactions

-(4) Type of transaction, attributes, input, output, etc；
+ * Type of transaction, attributes, input, output, etc

 Through these data, you can develop some interesting applications, such as automatic dividends, smart contracts based upon proof of workload.